e-deng/portfolio-website--2-/README.md

 5. Add all credentials to your `.env.local` file

 The Spotify integration will show your currently playing track and top tracks from the last 4 weeks!

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that allows others to use, modify, and distribute your code with very few restrictions.
+It's perfect for open-source projects and portfolios!